 When the lock-up periods expire, these shares of common stock will become eligible for sale, in some cases subject to the requirements of Rule 144 under the Securities Act, which are described under "Shares Eligible for Future Sale-Rule 144."
-The shares sold in this offering, the shares sold in our IPO, 3,205,000 shares sold in the private placement and 1,605,000 shares issuable upon exercise of the private placement warrants issued in the private placement, are not subject to a lock-up agreement.
-The 3,205,000 shares sold in the private placement and the 1,605,000 shares issuable pursuant to the private placement warrants will, however, be subject to the transfer restrictions imposed by the federal securities laws for securities issued in a non-public transaction.
-Unless registered for resale by the Company, these shares may only be transferred pursuant to an exemption or subject to the requirements of Rule 144.
+The shares sold in this offering, the shares sold in our IPO, 3,205,000 shares sold in the private placement and 1,605,000 shares issuable upon exercise of the private placement warrants (if issued pursuant to a "cashless exercise" of the warrants) will be freely tradable without restriction or further registration under the Securities Act unless the shares are held by any of our "affiliates" as that term is defined in Rule 144.